About the course

 - To share the knowledge, understanding and skills needed to be a good teacher

-- To develop resilient, independent, reflective and over time, consistently outstanding teachers
+- To develop resilient, independent and reflective teachers that are over time consistently outstanding

 - To collaboratively design and deliver a training programme that uses the expertise of experienced and successful teachers

 - To recruit and develop the next generation of inspirational teachers for the partnership schools

 - To provide a continued professional development programme for teachers as Newly Qualified Teachers (NQTs)

 Our School Direct programmes enable you to gain a school-led teaching qualification from the University of Reading Institute of Education.

 The Institute of Education (IoE) is an established provider of high-quality teacher training and research in education.
 It is currently ranked 12th in the UK for Education in the Guardian University League Tables 2020.

 Training with disabilities and other needs